SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Extending-existing-Teams-Bot.md

 - **User-Assigned Managed Identity**: if your Bot app doesn't need to access resources outside of its home tenant and if your Bot app is hosted on an Azure resource that supports Managed Identities.
 - **Single Tenant**: if your Bot app doesn't need to access resources outside of its home tenant, but your Bot app isn't hosted on an Azure resource that supports Managed Identities.
-- **Multi-Tenant**: if your Bot app needs to access resources outside of its home tenant or serves multiple tenants.
+- **Multi-Tenant**: if your Bot app needs to access resources outside its home tenant or serves multiple tenants.

 Notice also that the "Messaging endpoint" URL for your Bot targets the URL of the Web App provisioned on Microsoft Azure by the Microsoft Teams Toolkit.